Val Lee: Overcoming an Obsession for the Scale with a Jump Rope

 Val also discovered intermittent fasting.
 Initially, she considered fasting valuable for spiritual reasons.
 Eventually, she noticed her weight dropping, but she still wanted to be cautious about her diet.
 She saw her friend talking about her experience and how she lost weight.

 Val tried it and kept eating as usual (no counting calories) and quickly noticed her weight dropping even more.
 She could finally enjoy her food and not worry about backsliding.

 “I felt like I could eat and actually enjoy my food without being worried about overeating, counting calories, or worrying about my weight.
 I can finally enjoy a healthy, happy, and full life.”

 Val turned to Youtube because she wanted to get better at performing advanced tricks and moves with her rope, specifically the alternate foot jump.
 She found Dr. Sara Solomon, and was impressed by her tricks.
-She also found Zen Dude Fitness and they recommended that she check out Crossrope.
+She also found the Jump Rope Dudes and they recommended that she check out Crossrope.
 She was having a lot of fun, but something was still missing.

 “In the Maldives, I couldn’t tell anyone that I used jump ropes to exercise, people would roll their eyes.
 I was looking for something to do everyday and challenge myself, and I found it.
 But I was also looking for accountability.”

 Val joined our jump rope fitness community in July.